-The results in Table 2 show that the measured $L{Aeq(15 min)}$ noise levels at both the Kenvil Place and Wollombi Rd monitoring locations are above the 35 dB(A) Project Approval limit for each of the three time periods.
+The results in Table 2 show that the measured $L{Aeq(15 \text{ min})}$ noise levels at Kenvil Close and Wollombi Road monitoring locations are above the 35 dB(A) Project Approval limit for each of the three time periods.

-In most cases traffic was noted to be the dominant noise source with the site noted to be inaudible during the day, potentially audible in the evening and barely audible at night.
+In most cases traffic was noted to be a significant noise source.
+At Kenvil Close the site noted to be inaudible during the day and evening and barely audible during the night period.
+The Wollombi Road locations was audible at times during the day period, and audible in the evening and night during reduced traffic periods.

-In order to determine the noise contribution from the facility alone at the receiver locations, an alternative method of determining compliance, in accordance with the NPfI was considered appropriate.
-In this case site boundary measurements were used to predict noise impacts for each receiver location.
+In order to determine the noise contribution from the facility alone at the receiver locations, an alternative method of determining compliance, in accordance with the NPfl was considered appropriate.
+In this case site source measurements were used to predict noise impacts for each receiver location.

-5.2 Site Boundary Monitoring
+5.2 Site Source Monitoring

-Boundary noise measurements were conducted during the day, evening and night time periods at a single location considered to be representative on the eastern boundary of the site.
-Results from the site boundary monitoring carried out during June 2021 are presented in Table 3, with the calculated predicted receiver results provided in Section 5.3.
+Source noise measurements were conducted during the day, evening and night time periods at a single location considered to be representative on the eastern side of the site.
+Results from the site monitoring carried out on 6 June 2023 are presented in Table 3, with the calculated predicted receiver results provided in Section 5.3.